hevnsnt/Awesome_Incident_Response/README.md

 ### 2. Establish Situational Awareness:
 Answer the 5 W's: Once an event is validated, the Incident Commander's primary goal is to establish situational awareness.
 This is the detective work.
 You need to immediately start answering the fundamental investigative questions :

-* Who?
-Which user accounts are compromised?
+* **Who?** Which user accounts are compromised?
 Who is the adversary?
-* What?
-What systems, applications, and data are affected?
+* **What?** What systems, applications, and data are affected?
 What is the nature of the attack (malware, data theft, etc.)?
+* **When?** What's the timeline?
+When did the initial compromise occur?
-* Where?
-Where in the network is the activity?
+* **Where?** Where in the network is the activity?
 Is it contained or spreading?
 On-prem or in the cloud?
-* When?
-What's the timeline?
-When did the initial compromise occur?
-* How?
-What was the entry point?
+* **How?** What was the entry point?
 What tools and techniques are being used?

 The answers to these questions form the foundation for every strategic decision you'll make next.